MVX project

 Finland’s security environment has changed fundamentally.
 The risks in the Finnish Border Guard’s operating environment have increased.
 The Finnish Border Guard is preparing to control disturbances in border security on land and at sea, as well as manage maritime accidents and monitor the territorial integrity of Finland.

 The current Dornier 228 surveillance aircraft, introduced in 1995, are reaching the end of their life cycle and are becoming increasingly difficult to maintain.
-The Finnish Border Guard is planning to replace the Dornier planes with two new multipurpose aircraft.
+The Finnish Border Guard replaces the Dornier planes with two new multipurpose aircraft.
 The Finnish Border Guard has discovered that only a manned aircraft can cope with varying tasks in demanding Finnish conditions.
 A versatile and adaptable solution is both operationally practical and cost-effective.

 The Finnish Border Guard is responsible for Finland's border security, and border patrol aircraft are vital for the surveillance of Finland's extensive land and sea borders.
 The aircrafts’ main tasks are to monitor land and sea borders, to search and rescue, to identify vessels in the Baltic Sea, and to detect, manage and combat marine environmental damage.
 In addition, the aircraft participate in the control of Finland's territorial integrity and support other authorities in monitoring the state of the Baltic Sea.